Price-to-Sales Below 1 in India: 11.44% CAGR on NSE, Barely Beats the Sensex

 2008-2009: the crash and the bounce

-2008 was the defining risk event: -72.76%.
-This is the strategy's max drawdown in a single year, and it exceeds the US market's -34.31% by a wide margin.
-Indian small and mid-cap stocks with illiquid ownership structures collapsed further than large-cap indices during the global credit freeze.
+2008 was the defining risk event: -71.65%, against the Sensex at -51.34%.
+Indian mid-cap stocks with illiquid ownership structures collapsed further than the large-cap Sensex during the global credit freeze.
 Quality filters don't protect against a market-wide liquidity crisis.

-2009 reversed it in spectacular fashion: +182.70%.
-If you held through 2008, the recovery was complete within the year.
-If you sold at the bottom, you missed one of the largest single-year returns in this entire dataset.
-This is the practical challenge of the India strategy.
-The drawdowns are severe enough to force selling at exactly the wrong moment for many investors.
+2009 reversed it: +158.82%, against the Sensex at +76.32%.
+If you held through 2008, the recovery looked complete within the year.
+But the practical challenge is that a -71% drawdown is severe enough to force selling at the worst moment for many investors.

 Backtest Methodology